quyendang/OpenCore-Guide/README.md

 * ConsoleBehaviousUI : Set to Text for most system.

 ** You won't boot with Open Core Bootloader If you do not set YES at UsePicker.
+** If you want to make macOS the default boot disk, set 'System Preferences > Startup Disk > (macOS boot disk)' as the default boot disk.
+The macOS disk must be named 'Macintosh HD' or it will not work.

 **Debug**:
 * DisableWatchDog: (May need to be set to yes if macOS is stalling while logging to file is enabled).